tiddly-gittly/TidGi-Mobile/docs/Development.md

 This will use EAS to create an Expo Go that has our native features.

+### Update build-in tiddlywiki plugins

+There are some plugins in `plugins/src` folder.
+You can build them by running `pnpm build:plugin`.

+The generated `.html` file should be commit to the git.

 ## Release

+Update version number in `app.json`, and tag commit with `eas-vx.x.x`, then it will use eas cli to ask EAS to build the apk.

+You cal also run this locally to test it.

 ```sh
 pnpm build:android-apk
 ```

 This will use Expo's EAS to build.
 It only have limited free tries, so be sure tested locally before run this.

+Build the api in the github action can be triggered by tagging `fdroid-v*.*.*`, but this is still a WIP.

 ## FAQ on setting up development environment